 Buy the A20, your ears will thank you, trust us.

 The Bose A20 can be bought in a Bluetooth or non-Bluetooth version.
 Bluetooth enables you to connect your phone and other Bluetooth devices to your headset wirelessly.
-On top of this, the A20 has different modes, allowing you to choose which audio input should be prioritized, even giving you the option to auto mute auxiliary audio when a receiving or sending a radio transmission.
+On top of this, the A20 has different modes, allowing you to choose which audio input should be prioritized, even giving you the option to auto-mute auxiliary audio when receiving or sending a radio transmission.

 This is both a nice-to-have feature on longer flights to play some music, but also enables you to make phone calls in flight.
 This could be useful if you needed to make an urgent phone call, which would be rather impossible without a headset.